syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 {% endhighlight %}
 {% endtabs %}

-## Change DataFormItem visibility at runtime
+## Change the editor visibility

-The field visibility can be changed at run time by using the [IsVisible] property.
+The data form editor visibility can be changed at run time by using the [IsVisible] of `DataFormItem`.

 {% tabs %}
 {% highlight c# %}

-    DataFormItem dataFormItem = this.DataForm.GetDataFormItem("Name");
+    DataFormItem dataFormItem = this.dataForm.GetDataFormItem("Name");
     if (dataFormItem != null)
     {
         if (dataFormItem.FieldName == "Name")